C5 cameras look reveal the same time-proven design school of the C3

 GPS receiver module handling

-reconfigure the camera firmware.
+necessary to reconfigure the camera firmware.

 GPS module is handled through camera command set.
 Its